tnphucccc/GPTAtHome/README.md

 ```bash
 python src/generate.py
 ```
-You can give you input context or just enter for random context.
+You can give your input context or just enter for random context.
 Type ```/quit``` to exit the generation program.

 ## Project Structure